Md-Jahin-Alam/SR-AttNet/readme.txt

-"SR-AttNet: An interpretable Stretch-Relax Attention based Deep Neural Network for Polyp Segmentation in Colonoscopy Images" (link [Pre-Proof]) https://www.sciencedirect.com/science/article/pii/S0010482523004109?via%3Dihub
+"SR-AttNet: An Interpretable Stretch-Relax Attention based Deep Neural Network for Polyp Segmentation in Colonoscopy Images" (link [Pre-Proof]) https://www.sciencedirect.com/science/article/pii/S0010482523004109?via%3Dihub

 Test Instances: gives the image IDs for the test cases (the rest are the train cases)